Further arrest made over immigration offences after Channel crossings tragedy

 Further in-depth assessments have been ordered by Folkestone Youth Court.

-The National Crime Agency had said it is working with Kent Police, Immigration Enforcement and Border Force to support the French-led investigation into the incident on the beach near Wimereux in northern France last Tuesday.
+The NCA previously said it was working with Kent Police, immigration enforcement teams and Border Force to support the French-led investigation into the incident off the northern French coast on April 23.

-It has been reported that a dinghy carrying more than 100 people set off from Wimereux at around 6am on Tuesday but got into difficulty.
+A dinghy carrying more than 100 people set off from Wimereux at around 6am but got into difficulty.

 Three men, a woman and a seven-year-old girl died.

-Some 49 people were rescued but 58 others refused to leave the boat and continued their journey towards the UK, the French coastguard had said in a statement, with several other boats later embarking on the crossing.
+Some 49 people were rescued but 58 others refused to leave the boat and continued their journey towards the UK, the French coastguard said, with several other boats later embarking on the crossing.

 The NCA said more than 50 people who were on board the dinghy which arrived in the UK have now been interviewed.